 Step 2: Resonate

 Learning how to resonate emotionally with your listeners allows you to connect on a deeper, more meaningful level after you’ve hooked them.
 Resonating takes relating a step further by analyzing the data you’ve gathered (their levels of knowledge and trust and their emotional investment), and use it to build a two-way communication path.
 While relating is learning to be attuned to cues from your listener to better hone your message, resonating is discovering the best tools, words, and manner to do so.
 The result you’re looking for?
 “Emotional words can often turn a recital of the facts into something more engaging that will stick in the mind…and make it more memorable.
-And why tell them something we think is important if don’t want them to remember it?”
+And why tell them something we think is important if we don’t want them to remember it?”
 Wise words, Alan Alda!

 Step 3: Nurture